Guides

 Firebase Document store + Auth + Hosting Rapid prototypes Google

 Recommendation: Supabase.
 It bundles Postgres, authentication, file storage, realtime subscriptions, and edge functions in one platform.
 The free tier is generous, and it has excellent documentation.
+For real-time collaborative features as a core product requirement, Convex is the stronger choice.

 ORM / Database Client